stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * Implement the minimal functionality (or MVP) to deliver the next objective of the project.

 * Aggressive refactoring of existing code where we find we have made questionable design decisions or poorly implemented functionality.

+* Comprehensive argument validation to identify invalid or illogical usage of the software components.

 * High test coverage with unit-tests developed _test-first_ or _test-in-parallel_ with the source code.